gabrielmcg/Docker-docs/ops/README.md

 <p class="p">If a docker persistent storage volume needs to be restored from backup, the 3PAR volume
 can be restored either from a snapshot saved on the 3PAR or from a backup on StoreOnce.
 Stop any applications using the docker volume.
-Use vSphere Web UI to Unmount the datastore from the vSphere cluster.
+Use vSphere Web UI to unmount the datastore from the vSphere cluster.
 Use RMC to detach the 3PAR virtual volumes prior to restoring the backup.
 The volume can be restored from a Recovery Set restore point.
 The Express Protect restore point will restore the volume from the StoreOnce system.
 A Snapshot Set